 About National Museums Liverpool

 National Museums Liverpool comprises eight venues.
 Our collections are among the most important and varied in Europe and contain everything from Impressionist paintings and rare beetles to a lifejacket from the Titanic.
-We attract nearly 2.7m visitors every year.
+We attract more than 2.8million visitors every year.
 Our venues are World Museum, Museum of Liverpool, the Walker Art Gallery, Merseyside Maritime Museum, International Slavery Museum, Border Force National Museum, Sudley House and the Lady Lever Art Gallery.

 International Slavery Museum

 The International Slavery Museum opened in August 2007.
 It is situated on the third floor of the Merseyside Maritime Museum at the Albert Dock.
 It is the only national museum in the world to cover the transatlantic slave trade and its legacies as well as contemporary forms of slavery and enslavement.
 It is also an international hub for resources on human rights issues and campaigning.

 Liverpool became the major port for the transatlantic slave trade.
 Liverpool ships were involved in forcibly transporting as many as 1.5 million enslaved Africans across the Atlantic from 1699 until the British Parliament passed the Act for the Abolition of the Slave Trade in 1807.
 As a result, much of the city’s wealth in the 18th and 19th centuries came from the profits made by the enslavement of Africans which cemented the foundations for the port’s future growth.
 In 1999 Liverpool City Council passed a formal motion apologising for the city’s role in the transatlantic slave trade and the enslavement of Africans.